Pelicans vs. Mavericks Prediction & Picks - November 14

 Pelicans vs. Mavericks Prediction & Picks: Line, Spread, Over/Under - November 14

-The New Orleans Pelicans (4-6) will try to break a five-game losing streak when they host the Dallas Mavericks (8-2) on Tuesday, November 14, 2023 at Smoothie King Center as 3.5-point underdogs.
+The New Orleans Pelicans (4-6) are 3.5-point underdogs as they look to turn around a five-game losing streak when they host the Dallas Mavericks (8-2) on Tuesday, November 14, 2023 at Smoothie King Center.
 The contest airs at 8:00 PM ET on BSNO and BSSW.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!